Jiaxi-Cao/Jiaxi-Cao/README.md

+## Personal page

+Welcome to Jiaxi's personal page!

 ## About me

-Hello everyone, I'm jiaxi, an undergraduate majoring in automation.
-I use github to record and share my study and life.
-Welcome to visit my homepage.
+* An undergraduate majoring in automation